vsaravind007/personal-blog/blog/content/posts/Converting-Ikea-Vindriktning-To-A-Smart-Sensor.md

 ![Sensor](/assets/images/converting-ikea-aqi-sensor/ikea-Vindriktning.jpg)

-The PM2.5 to light conversion is done based on the following table, this is taken from their product manual:
+The PM2.5 reading to light conversion is done based on the following table, which is taken from their product manual:

 | PM2.5 Concentration(µg/m³) | LED Color      |
 |---------------------|----------------|